Oceania windfall: $30m development margin expected at new $90m Browns Bay project

 Brierley business wins consent for $51.5m waterfront deal

-Gasparich and Birch said they were more than satisfied with 26 apartment sales out of 64 so far and don't expect places to remain unsold for long because the flat housing market was taking no toll on sales.
+Gasparich and Birch said they were more than satisfied with selling 26 apartments so far out of 64, and don't expect places to remain unsold for long as the flat housing market was not affecting sales.

 One resident asked for two apartments to be combined to create a larger unit, they said.

-Residents can only buy the standard license to occupy so don't own their properties, just the right to live there.
+Residents can only buy a standard licence to occupy so they don't own their properties, just the right to live there.

 The Sands buyers lose a third of their capital, with a deferred management fee of 30 per cent.
 As well, they must pay a weekly fee of $145, fixed for the life of the resident.